Inca Trail Packing List | Inca Trail to Machu Picchu Packing List

 11: Batteries, Memory Cards, or Whatever Else You’ll Need for Your Electronic Goods

-It should go without saying that there won’t be any opportunities to plug in and charge your electronic devices during your Inca Trail trek.
 If you can bring extra batteries, it’s certainly recommended.
-And if you can’t, make sure to use your devices sparingly!
-There’s plenty to see after day 1 and you won’t want your camera dead by then.
+If you can’t, please use your devices sparingly.
+There’s plenty to see after day 1, and you won’t want your camera dead by then.

 12: Cash